iivanoo/covid-apps-observer/data/data_uk/reports/resources/uk.ac.shef.oak.pheactiveten___5.0.13/report.md

 <img src="1_star_reviews_wordcloud.png" alt="uk.ac.shef.oak.pheactiveten 1 reviews"/>
 </p>

+> Infuriating.
+I walk briskly for 30mins and it clocks up two cups and a few minutes, a couple of hours later I open the app up prior to walking and its reset to 1 cup and 1 minute.
+This has happened every day since I downloaded it (3 days)<br> :date: __2021-04-01 21:08:53__

+> This app used to be great but when I resumed this month after a break it simply doesn't work.
+Constantly trying to load data and never does.
+Downgraded from a 5 star review.
+Sort it please.<br> :date: __2021-03-31 09:46:06__

+> Very hit and miss in the measurement of "brisk" walking, well basically random.
+Good idea but poorly developed.<br> :date: __2021-03-29 00:56:02__

 > Not fit for purpose.
 Doesn't record anything.<br> :date: __2021-03-25 03:20:55__

 > I loved this app when I first used it a couple of years ago but now it doesn't hold the data.
 It collects the day and by the next day it's gone.<br> :date: __2021-03-22 10:15:40__